bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ### Get the Site Verification Tags Analytic

+To get a Site Verification Tags Analytic, send a request to the [Get an analytic](/...) endpoint and specify the `id` of Site Verification Tags in the path.
 If a merchant has not entered a verification tag, `verification_tag` will return as an empty string.

 <!--
 type: tab